 Some have visited from as far away as the Mediterranean -

 They didn't come here to visit just us - but we were suggested to her and other by Ag professionals in our area.
-One distinguished visitor, a Phd. in her 50's from Israel, turned over a leaf on the property, recognized a bug eating a pest bug (which apparently they had back in their country), she looked up, "We can use this one in my country - on our grapes!"
+One distinguished visitor, a Phd. in her 50's from Israel, turned over a leaf on the property, recognized a bug eating a pest bug (which apparently they had back in their country), she looked up and exclaimed, "We can use this one in my country - on our grapes!"

 So unless harvesting from a natural jungle where water is not pumped into it for food, nothing is truly "sustainable".
 The term should be dropped as it is misleading.
 We tried to use, "Beyond Organics" and the STATE Organics people indicated we were not allowed to write that.
 I don't know where they found that particular law, but we went back to, "sustainable".
 We grow net positive - unlike organic farming: with organic farming you have to mine fertilizers, haul them, package them, and transport them; then inject or distribute the organic materials using motorized farm equipment and sometime hire people who own the equipment to drive there to do it - repeatedly.
 Organics are or certainly may not, "sustainable" just because they are labelled, "organically grown".
 I don't hold any grudge against organically grown as it's a step in the right direction.
 Let's just be realistic and informed, as below will inform.

 "The North America Organic Fertilizer Market was valued at USD 952.7 million in 2019 and is projected to grow at a CAGR of 13.3% over the forecast period (2020-2025)"